 - The aim of ongoing research is to determine the causes of vulvodynia and to find more effective ways to identify and treat chronic vulvar pain.

 Review the following Questions to Ask about vulvodynia so you're prepared to discuss this important health issue with your health care professional.

 Vulvodynia is chronic pain or discomfort of the vulva, the area surrounding the vaginal opening.
 It is diagnosed when pain lasts for three months or longer without any evidence of other skin or gynecological disorders that might cause the pain.
-Up to 16 percent of women—roughly 13 million—will suffer with chronic vulvar pain at some point in their lives.
+Approximately 15 percent of women will suffer with chronic vulvar pain at some point in their lives.

 We don't know what causes vulvodynia, although it is likely due to multiple factors.
 Some factors that may contribute are pelvic nerve damage, spasms or weakness of pelvic muscles and genetic components such as susceptibility to inflammation.
 We do know that vulvodynia is not caused by active infection, the human papillomavirus (HPV) or other sexually transmitted diseases or cancer.

 Women with vulvodynia often report having one or more of the following symptoms around the vulva:

 Some women experience constant, generalized pain of the whole vulva area.
 Others have localized pain specific to one part of the vulva that may come and go.
 Vulvar pain may be triggered by sexual activity, tampon insertion or gynecological exams, or simply by wearing tight-fitting pants or sitting.
 Take note of what things make your pain better or worse and share this information with your health care professional, so he or she has a better sense of the location and intensity of your pain and how it impacts your overall and sexual health.